jcwillox/hass-auto-backup/docs/services.md

 ### Addon and folder names

 **Addon names** are case-insensitive and can be the addon name/title, these are the same names seen when creating a partial backup through the Supervisor backups page.
 They can also be the addons slug (slug must be lowercase).
+You can also use wildcards for matching slugs, such as `core_*` to include all core addons.

 **Folder names** are also case-insensitive and use the names seen when creating a partial backup through the Supervisor backups page.
 Currently, accepted values are (ignoring case):